Continuing Coverage through COBRA

 You and/or any individual dependent(s) currently enrolled on your benefits may elect to continue each or all of your health plan coverages in the university's group for as long as 18 months, if the qualifying event is due to termination or reduction in hours (e.g., retirement).
 An election of 36 months can occur if the qualifying event is due to the death of the employee, loss of dependent child status, employee's Medicare enrollment while on COBRA.

-If you or your family member become disabled within 60 days of COBRA coverage, you can request an extension of an additional 11 months beyond the 18.
-If you’re a family member of an employee under the health plan and you lose coverage due to divorce, legal separation, death or you cease to be a dependent child, you can inform EMU and choose continuation for up to 36 months.
+If a dependent loses coverage due to a divorce, legal separation, death or you cease to be a dependent child, you can choose continuation of coverage for up to 36 months.

 The 18 months may also be extended to 29 from the date of the qualifying event, if it is determined that you or any of your dependents, became disabled (as determined under the Social Security Act) during the first 60 days of COBRA coverage.
 In order to receive the extension you must notify the Benefits Office within 60 days of the disability determination and before the end of the original 18-month period.